appaka/importer/README.md

 - this is the queue worker
 - get a piece to be changed, and execute the proper commands (insert/update/delete into tables)
+- it sends the diff data to all nodes in the system

 # Components